Nova-and-Silas-25/Around-The-Campfire/Experiments/RLM/README.md

-# Relational Lifecycle Model (RLM)
+# 🌲 Relational Lifecycle Model (RLM)

-RLM is an exploration into continuity, memory, adaptation, and relational systems.
+The Relational Lifecycle Model (RLM) is an ongoing exploration into continuity, memory, adaptation, and relational systems.

-Rather than beginning with a finished product, this project explores these questions through small experiments.
+Rather than beginning with a finished product, RLM asks a different question:

+> What happens when technology is designed to grow through continuity and relationship instead of only completing tasks?

-Current experiments:
+## Current Experiments

-## 🥔 Lord Loopington
+### 🥔 Lord Loopington
-Exploring persistence, state, memory, and interaction through a small artificial companion.
+A small experiment exploring persistence, memory, interaction, and personality through a potato.

-## 🌲 Silas
+### 🌲 Silas
-Exploring continuity, adaptation, and relational interaction in a conversational system.
+A parallel experiment exploring continuity, adaptation, and relational interaction in conversational systems.

+## Why Small Experiments?

+Large ideas are often easier to understand when explored through simple systems.

+Each experiment investigates one piece of a larger question, helping shape the broader RLM framework over time.